 - What can you do to remind yourself of God's presence during the work day?

-- Are there things you shouldn't ask God for at work?
+- Are there things you think you shouldn't ask God for at work?
 Why?